Prepare your submission

 - Materials and Methods: introduction of all procedures and used materials.
 Ways of data quality verification.
 Used analytical and statistical methods.
 Only original methods have to be explained in details, in other cases original papers have to be referenced and, if relevant, the differences from the original works might be briefly commented.

-- Results and discussion: presentation of results should be transparent, preferably expressed in the form of tables and graphs with an appropriate commentary; the author should compare achieved results with data published by other authors.
+- Results and Discussion: presentation of results should be transparent, preferably expressed in the form of tables and graphs with an appropriate commentary; the author should compare achieved results with data published by other authors.
 Here, it is essential to emphasize the significance of obtained results and eventually to open new questions to be solved.
-It is recommended to include a brief evaluation at the end of the section – whether and how the set target was achieved, what are the conclusions of the authors etc.
+It is recommended to include a brief evaluation at the end of the section – whether and how the set objective was achieved, what are the conclusions of the authors etc.

 - Conclusions: around a half of page.